Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Abstract

 \section{Abstract}

 We prove an asymptotic version of a conjecture by Varagnolo and Vasserot on an equivalence between the category $\mathcal{O}$ for a cyclotomic Rational Cherednik algebra and a suitable truncation of an affine parabolic category $\mathcal{O}$ that, in particular, implies Rouquier's conjecture on the decomposition numbers in the former.
-Our proof uses multiple ingredients: a ramification of Rouquier's deformation approach, categorical actions on highest weight categories and related combinatorics, and derived equivalences produced from Procesi bundles on symplectic resolutions of quotient singularities.
+Our proof uses two ingredients: an extension of Rouquier's deformation approach as well as categorical actions on highest weight categories and related combinatorics.